EnFlexIT/JADE-AddOns/trustedAgents/readme.txt

-This simple SecurityService fascilitates making sure only agents with a token that can be validated will be allowed to join the Jade Platform.
+This simple SecurityService facilitates making sure only agents with a token that can be validated will be allowed to join the Jade Platform.
 The way it works is that at a regular container a token is retrieved and connected to an agent AID, at the Main-Container (or mediator) the token is extracted from the AID and validated.
 Retreiving a token and validating is a matter of implementing two very simple interfaces.
 Validating can be done using for exmaple an external LDAP.
 The Service can contain a TokenProvider or a TokenValidator.